amnaahmed567/Remote-Sensing-Image-Change-Detection-with-Transformers/README.md

 The file is give in repository as “amazon_rainforest_100m_dataset.csv”
 2. Creation of Enhanced Dataset
 For urban expansion detection, a more focused dataset was developed, targeting regions with visible changes over a longer time period (2000-2020).
 The final dataset included 20 regions with substantial urban growth, including cities in the Middle East, Asia, and China.
+Image Collection is from Google Earth Engine.The link is as follow: https://code.earthengine.google.com/622038ae8bfb0f8823c49ddd43b0cf77
 Key Regions:
 •	Middle East & Asia: Dubai, KSA, Karachi, Lahore, Islamabad, etc.
 •	China: Zhenzhou, Tianjin